On the equivalence of contraction and Koopman approaches for nonlinear stability and control: Main Results for Autonomous Systems

-with a smooth function $T(x)$ to be searched for.
+with a smooth function $T$ to be searched for.
 Substituting \eqref{H} into the PDE \eqref{pde:new} and fixing $A=F_\star $, we have

-We underline there that we already show $A=F_\star$ being Hurwitz from the contraction assumption.
-It is very interesting to observe that the PDE \eqref{pde:kkl} is nothing, but just the one appearing in the KKL observer \cite{KAZKRA}.
-That is, finding a mapping $\phi(x)$ verifying {\bf C1$'$} and {\bf C2$'$} is equivalent to solve the KKL observer PDE w.r.t. the new mapping $T(x)$.
+Note that we have already shown $A=F_\star$ is Hurwitz from the contraction assumption.
+It is interesting to observe that the last PDE in \eqref{pde:kkl} is identical to the one appearing in the KKL observer \cite{KAZKRA}.
+That is, finding a mapping $\phi$ verifying {\bf C2} is equivalent to solving the PDE in KKL observers with respect to the new mapping $T$.\footnote{We refer the interested reader to Section \ref{sec62} for a brief introduction to KKL observers.}

+The remainder of the proof follows some constructive solutions to KKL observers \cite{KAZKRA}, in which it is assumed that the solution $X(x,t)$ does not blow-up in finite \emph{backward} time.
+When this additional assumption does not hold, we may still continue the analysis by considering the modified dynamics